Habbie/hello-dns/tdns/intro.md

 easy.
 Achieving millions of queries per second does not leave the luxury of keeping code in an accessible or educational state.

-`tdns` addresses this gap by being a 1500 line long server that is well documented and commented.
-Any competent programmer can read the entire source code a few hours and observe how things really should be done.
+`tdns` addresses this gap by being a 1600 line long server that is well documented and commented.
+Any competent programmer can read the entire source code in a few hours and observe how things really should be done.

 ## That sounds like hubris
 In a sense, this is by design. `tdns` attempts to do everything not only